This stained glass mirror is

 make more money at stained glass than I do!
 I'm just glad that it

-didn't thrill me enough, and I decided to move on to mastering the art
+didn't thrill me enough, so I decided to move on to mastering the art

 in my progress as an artist was probably more crucial in my achieving